muammar-yacoob/Unity-Knowledge-Base/Git/Package Setup.md

 # Package Publishing and Consumption Guide #

-This guide will walk you through the steps to publish and consume Unity packages for Born-Studios using GitHub Packages.
+This guide will walk you through the steps to publish and consume Unity packages for Spark-games using GitHub Packages.

 <br>